yairchu/yairchu.github.io/site/posts/what-is-oo.md

 x = numpy.sin(arange(15))
 ```

-#### Interfaces and Typeclasses

-Interfaces, and their FP generalization, [typeclasses](https://en.wikipedia.org/wiki/Type_class), are not commonly considered a namespacing feature, but they do allow a form of name re-use in that an interface method call may invoke different methods for different types.
+An additional form of namespacing is *interfaces*, or the more general [*typeclasses*](https://en.wikipedia.org/wiki/Type_class).
+These are not mainly a namespacing feature, but they do allow a form of name reuse in that an interface method call may invoke different methods for different types.

+Given the overlapping benefits between the various forms of namespacing, some modern PLs choose not to include the OO concepts of *methods* and *overloading*, and in practice those remains the only distinguishers for whether a language is object-oriented or not.

 ## Encapsulation

 Encapsulation lets us limit member variable access to class methods (ie `private` in C++).

-Encapsulation provides several benefits -
+It provides several benefits -

 ### Stable APIs